Distribution-Free Stochastic Analysis and Robust Multilevel Vector Field Anomaly Detection: Abstract

 \section{Abstract}

 Massive vector field datasets are common in multi-spectral optical and radar sensors, among many other emerging areas of application.
-In this paper we develop a novel \emph{stochastic functional (data) analysis} approach for detecting anomalies based on the covariance structure of nominal stochastic behavior across a domain.
-An optimal vector field Karhunen-Loeve expansion is applied to such random field data.
+We develop a novel stochastic functional (data) analysis approach for detecting anomalies based on the covariance structure of nominal stochastic behavior across a domain.
+An optimal vector field Karhunen-Lo\`{e}ve expansion is applied to such random field data.
 A series of multilevel orthogonal functional subspaces is constructed from the geometry of the domain, adapted from the KL expansion.
-Detection is achieved by examining the projection of the random field on the multilevel basis.
-In addition, reliable hypothesis tests are formed that do not require prior assumptions on probability distributions of the data.
-The method is applied to the important problem of deforestation and degradation in the Amazon forest.
-This is a complex non-monotonic process, as forests can degrade and recover.
-Using multi-spectral satellite data from Sentinel-2, the multilevel filter is constructed and anomalies are treated as deviations from the initial state of the forest.
-Forest anomalies are quantified with robust hypothesis tests.
-Our approach shows the advantage of using multiple bands of data in a vectorized complex, leading to better anomaly detection beyond the capabilities of scalar-based methods.
+Detection is achieved by examining the projection of the random field on the multilevel basis. \emph{A critical feature of this approach is that reliable hypothesis tests are formed, which do not require prior assumptions on probability distributions of the data.} The method is applied to the important problem of degradation in the Amazon forest.
+Due to the complexity and high dimensionality of satellite imagery, it is not feasible to assume known distributions, nor to estimate them.
+In addition to providing reliable hypothesis tests, our approach shows the advantage of using multiple bands of data in a vectorized complex, leading to better anomaly detection.
+Furthermore, using simulated data, our approach is capable of detecting subtle anomalies that are impossible to detect with PCA-based methods.